 And then it was time.
 The date had arrived.
 We quit our jobs.
 We went traveling.

 Now that it’s really and truly over, we want to share some of our learnings.
-We’ve got a few pieces of information – some useful, some completely useless – to pass along to anyone considering quitting their jobs and taking a grown-up gap year.
+We’ve got a few pieces of information – some useful, some completely useless – to pass along to anyone considering quitting their jobs and taking a grown-up gap year to travel.

 So without further ado, here’s all the stuff that nobody tells you about quitting your job to go travel!